darktable-org/dtdocs/content/special-topics/mem-performance.md

 The "darktable resources" preference (in [preferences > processing > cpu/gpu/memory](../preferences-settings/processing.md#cpu--gpu--memory)) allows you to choose between four different approaches to allocating your system's resources to darktable.
 Each of these options controls multiple individual parameters, which are defined independently in `$HOME/.config/darktable/darktablerc`.
 You can amend any of these directly within your darktablerc file to tweak values for your selected resource level, though you cannot add your own custom resource level to the preferences drop-down.

+---

+**Note**: The _unrestricted_ mode really "takes it all".
+This might seem to be the best setting for you but be reminded that especially while exporting large images with high quality it might lead to memory swapping leading to an impaired performance or darktable being silently killed by your operating system.

+---

 Each of the four "darktable resources" options are defined as follows:

 ```